czopluoglu/duolingo_dglnrt/README.md

     - R Script for fitting the model in Stan and extracting model parameters, and evaluating the model performance

-    - The Stan model syntax (dglnrt.stan) and its compiled version by the cmdstanr package.
+    - The Stan model syntax (dgirt.stan) and its compiled version for the cmdstanr package.

 3. **/docs/**: